xddxdd/blog/source/_posts/en/article/modify-website/serve-gopher-with-nginx.lantian/index.md

 - Gopher clients won't recognize the 200 status code of HTTP;
 - There are extra response headers including Date, Content-Type, etc.;
-- nginx's reponse are encoded with `Transfer-Encoding: chunked`, which Gopher clients have no idea about;
+- The responses of Nginx are encoded with `Transfer-Encoding: chunked`, which Gopher clients have no idea about;
-- We need to press Enter twice after the `Host:` line before nginx sends the response.
+- We need to press Enter twice after the `Host:` line before Nginx sends the response.
 Gopher clients will only do it once;
-- Most importantly, did you notice the `^C`?
-It's there because I manually pressed `Ctrl+C` to terminate the connection. nginx has `Connection: keep-alive` enabled by default, and won't actively close the connection after the request is completed.
+- Most importantly, have you noticed the `^C`?
+It's there because I manually pressed `Ctrl+C` to terminate the connection.
+Nginx has `Connection: keep-alive` enabled by default and won't actively close the connection after the request is completed.
 Instead, it will wait for the client to send a second request.
-A Gopher client in this case will wait forever.
+A Gopher client, in this case, will wait forever.

 Therefore, there's too much to change based on HTTP/1.1.
 But if there's 1.1, there's also 1.0.
 How about we have a try of HTTP/1.0?